sinajahan/sinajahan.github.com/_posts/2013-01-12-continuous-delivery.md

 {{ page.title }}
 ================
 {{ page.date | date_to_string }}

+I enjoyed this book by Jez Humble very much.
+Here are some notes that I found interesting while reading it.

 Your product manager wants to have a demo of latest feature and all of a sudden there is stress in you team.
 All dev team are in the middle of developing something and your senior architect is trying to configure the environment last minute.
 You need a lot of time and head up in order to have a working software.